Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Higher success rates on subsequent technical climbs
+Improved success rates on subsequent technical climbs

 Technical Difficulty and Required Experience

-You should be confident with:
+Participants should be comfortable with:

 -